matthew-gottlieb/MMA-867---Housing_Price_Prediction/README.md

-# MMA-867 Housing Price Prediction
+# MMA 867 Housing Price Prediction

 ## Project Overview
 Competed in the Advanced Regression Techniques Housing Price Prediction competition on Kaggle, limited to using Regression techniques only.